 What you think?

-#15 Updated by Martin Huber about 7 years ago
+#15 Updated by Martin Huber over 7 years ago

 Adobe offers a new Sans Pro as opensource font.
 Looks very nice and is good readable too.